Trump wins the New Hampshire primary, putting him a step closer to the GOP nomination

 With this result, Trump's coronation appears almost inevitable.

+"We're going to have the greatest election success.
+We're gonna turn our country around," Trump said.

+He was joined at his rally Tuesday by former rivals in the GOP contest, including entrepreneur Vivek Ramaswamy and Tim Scott, a South Carolina U.S. senator whom Haley first appointed to the position.
+South Carolina's Republican governor, Henry McMaster, who succeeded Haley in that role, is also backing Trump.

-Still, Haley told her supporters Tuesday evening that she isn't going anywhere.
+But Haley told her supporters Tuesday evening that she isn't going anywhere, and looked forward to competing in her home state's primary at the end of February.

 Haley's uncertain path ahead